NYCSEF, hosted and managed by faculties and alumni of prestigious universities, seeks to publish innovative scholarly manuscripts.

 Lastly, we would like to express gratitude towards the Managing Editors and the NYCSEF Editorial Board members for their dedication; the large group of reviewers demonstrated exceptional diligence and enthusiasm while creating this issue.
 The editors contribute not only their insight but also their time.
 NYCSEF would not succeed without their continuing support.

 Thank you for all of your continued interest and support.
-It has been an honor to serve as the Editor-in-Chiefs of the NYCSEF, we are thrilled to provide these fresh perspectives on research to our readers and hope to continue to put our fresh ideas and passions in future journals.
+It has been an honor to serve as the Editor-in-Chief of the NYCSEF, The Journal of Young Explorer.
+We are thrilled to provide these fresh perspectives on research to our readers and hope to continue to put our fresh ideas and passions in future journals.